 Southern Song Dynasty Guan Kiln Museum

-The first museum in China dedicated to pottery and porcelain lies at the foot of Tortoise Hill, in the southern part of the West Lake Scenic Area.
+The museum in China dedicated to pottery and porcelain lies at the foot of Tortoise Hill, in the southern part of the West Lake Scenic Area.
 It was built over the remains of Jiaotanxia Official Kiln and recalls the architectural style of the Southern Song Dynasty.

 China National Tea Museum

 China has a rich tea culture that has developed over thousands of years.
 The National Tea Museum is in Longjing Village, west of the Lake.
-Opened to the public in April 1991, it is a nationally-ranked museum documenting China’s history as the birthplace of tea.
+Opened to the public in April 1991, it is a museum documenting China’s history as the birthplace of tea.

 China National Silk Museum